Live and Let Die (novel): Publication history

 Live and Let Die was published in hardback by Jonathan Cape on 5 April 1954 and, as with Casino Royale, Fleming designed the cover, which again featured the title lettering prominently.
 It had an initial print run of 7,500 copies which sold out, and a reprint of 2,000 copies was soon undertaken; by the end of the first year, a total of over 9,000 copies had been sold.
 In May 1954 Live and Let Die was banned in Ireland by the Irish Censorship of Publications Board.
 Lycett observed that the ban helped the general publicity in other territories.
 In October 1957 Pan Books issued a paperback version which sold 50,000 copies in the first year.

 Live and Let Die was published in the US in January 1955 by Macmillan; there was only one major change in the book, which was that the title of the fifth chapter was changed from "Nigger Heaven" to "Seventh Avenue".
 Sales in the US were poor, with only 5,000 copies sold in the first year of publication.

-In 2023 Ian Fleming Publications—the company that administers all Fleming's literary works—had the Bond series edited as part of a sensitivity review to remove or reword some racial or ethnic descriptors.
-The rerelease of the series was for the 70th anniversary of Casino Royale, the first Bond novel.